polysimtools/pysimm/Examples/10_mof_swelling/README.md

 ### Preparation of the MOF structure

 This section describes the code from the *prepare_mof.py* file.
-It is used to create the *.lmps* file of the Metal-Organic Framework (MOF) unit cell needed in further simulations.
+It is used to create the *.lmps* file of the Metal-Organic Framework (MOF) unit cell needed for further simulations.
 You can skip this section and use already created *irmof-14.lmps* file ready for MC/MD simulations.

 **Requirement**: the script uses [pandas](https://pandas.pydata.org/) python package for data input/manipulation, if it is not installed, the script will not work.

-The *.xyz* configuration of the IRMOF-14 unit cell is downloaded as a text stream from the [GitHub repository](https://github.com/WMD-group/BTW-FF/) of the BTW-FF project, and then reorginized to the pandas dataframe.
+The *.xyz* configuration of the IRMOF-14 unit cell is downloaded as a text stream from the [GitHub repository](https://github.com/WMD-group/BTW-FF/) of the BTW-FF project and then reorganized to the pandas dataframe.
 ```python
 resp = requests.get('https://raw.githubusercontent.com/WMD-group/BTW-FF/master/structures/IRMOF-14.xyz')
 xyz = StringIO(resp.text)